RedisTimeSeries/RedisTimeSeries/docs/docs/configuration.md

 ### RETENTION_POLICY

-Maximum age for samples compared to last event time (in milliseconds) per key.
-This configuration will set the default retention for newly created keys that do not have a an override.
+Default retention period, in milliseconds, for newly created keys.

+Retention period is the maximum age of samples compared to highest reported timestamp, per key.
+Samples are expired based solely on the difference between their timestamp and the timestamps passed to subsequent `TS.ADD`, `TS.MADD`, `TS.INCRBY`, and `TS.DECRBY` calls.

 The value `0` means no expiration.